-HELPLINE 03000 413000
+- HELPLINE 03000 413000 (Open Monday Friday, 9am 5pm)

-Office 03000 412412
+- Office 03000 412412

-E-mail iask@kent.gov.uk
+- E-mail iask@kent.gov.uk

-Website www.kent.gov.uk/iask
+- Website www.kent.gov.uk/iask

+- Facebook Information Advice and Support Kent IASK

-The school's arrangements for supporting students with special educational needs in transferring between phases of education or in preparing for adulthood and independent living with SEND.
-In order to make sure that a move goes as smoothly as possible, we ask for data, files and records from the student's previous placement so that we have all the background information available.
-Sometimes, a member of Goldwyn staff will arrange to meet with staff at the current placement and / or observe the student before the move takes place.
+The school's arrangements for supporting students with special educational needs in transferring between phases of education or in preparing for adulthood and independent living

+Goldwyn recognises that transitions can be difficult for any student and especially those with SEND.
+In order to make sure that a move to Goldwyn goes as smoothly as possible, we ask for data, files and records from the student's previous placement so that we have all the background information available.
+Key members of Goldwyn staff will arrange to meet with staff at the current placement and / or observe the student before the move takes place.
+They will also liaise with any external agencies involved with the student.